hai-vr/documentation/docs/products/prefabulous/universal/convert-blendshape-conventions.md

 This process does not overwrite blendshapes that already exist.

 To use this component:
-- Add a "PA-H Convert Blendshape Conventions" component anywhere in your avatar.
+- Add a "PA Convert Blendshape Conventions" component anywhere in your avatar.
 - In the "Key Value Mapping" field, in each line, provide two blendshape names separated with the character of your choice.
 - In the "Key Value Separator", specify the character of your choice.
   - Press the "Use TAB as separator" if you are using TAB-separated values.